ShengjunTang/Effective-Indoor-Space-Partitioning-EISPGeo/README.md

   <img src="flowchat.png" width="917" height="450">
 </p>
 This paper proposed an easily-used and robust method for indoor scenes partitioning from point clouds that integrates both 2D and 3D geometric features.
 During the vertical structure extraction process, this method fully leverages the distribution characteristics of point clouds in 2D space and the local and global features in 3D space, enabling robust extraction of vertical structural information in complex indoor environments.
 The source code and the test data will be publicly available after the paper is accepted.

-##Source Code Sharing
-If you would like to using the source code for research purpose, please fill out an agreement to the code using Terms of Use, using your institutional email addresses, and send it to us at shenjuntang@szu.edu.cn.

 ## Data Preparation
 We evaluated our approach using 96 RGB-D scans of apartments or houses from Beike dataset, as well as 6 sets of S3DIS indoor point cloud datasets.
 The datasets encompass a variety of indoor scenes with different complexities, sizes, and structures.